Why April 2026 Is a Decision Point for Every FD Investor

 Where FD Rates Stand Today — The Full Picture

-FD rates in April 2026 show a striking divergence across bank categories.
-The spread between the highest-paying small finance bank (7.90%) and the largest public sector bank (6.45%) is 145 basis points — nearly 1.5 percentage points.
-On a ₹10 lakh FD for 3 years, that difference compounds into approximately ₹46,000 in additional interest.
-Understanding this divergence is the first step to making the right FD decision.
+The gap between the best small finance bank rate (7.90%) and the largest public sector bank rate (6.45%) is 145 basis points.
+On a Rs.10 lakh FD for 3 years, that 145 basis point difference produces approximately Rs.46,000 in additional interest.
+Both deposits carry DICGC insurance up to Rs.5 lakh.
+Choosing the wrong bank on the same principal is a Rs.46,000 decision.

 Small Finance Banks — Highest Rates, Regulated by RBI